 First settled by Europeans in 1801, the area that is now London, Ontario was occupied by aboriginal peoples from the Neutral and Ojibwa tribes for nearly 10,000 years.
 This history is now commemorated by the Museum of Ontario Archaeology and two recreations of early settlements: the Fanshawe Pioneer Village and the Neutral Nation Village.
 Sadly, though the London site was chosen and named for London, England it did not pan out as the site of our national capitol due to the fact that it was nearly inaccessible, nestled deep in a hardwood forest.
 The name London stuck though, as did the renaming of the river to "Thames," and the surrounding forest gave London its nickname: "Forest City."

 The modern citizens of London, ON support themselves in a variety of different industries, including tourism, health care, education, and manufacturing.
 It is home to the University of Western Ontario, a top three school in Canada, which does a lot of biotechnology research and has an internationally ranked business program.
-There are factories in London which turn out cars, armored personnel carriers, locomotives, beer, and more.
+There are factories in London which turn out cars, armoured personnel carriers, locomotives, beer, and more.
 Labbatt's brewery even sponsors a number of recreational opportunities in London from the world's oldest ballpark to the London Knights minor league hockey team.
 Other must-sees in London are storybook gardens: a children's amusement park and zoo, and the rib festival.

 Neighbourhoods and Home Styles in London, ON